buomsoo-kim/buomsoo-kim.github.io/_posts/2020-01-09-Attention-mechanism-2.md.md

 [Image source: Sutskever et al. (2014)]
 </p>

-[Sutskever et al. (2014)](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) proposed a similar deep learning architecture to RNN Encoder-Decoder with LSTM.
-Hence, we call variants of models mapping sequences to sequences *Seq2Seq*.
+Following Cho et al. (2014), many studies such as [Sutskever et al. (2014)](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) proposed similar deep learning architectures to RNN Encoder-Decoder with LSTM.
+Hence, we call variants of RNN models mapping sequences to sequences with the encoder and decoder *Seq2Seq*.

 In this posting, I introduced Seq2Seq and its overall architecture.
 In the next posting, I will explain the Seq2Seq architecture in detail, while implementing it with Pytorch.
 Thank you for reading.